Nat-NotPublishedAuthor/SAPI-SAM/README.md

 # SAPI-SAM
-A Windows Text-to-Speech (TTS) wrapper that ports SAM (Software Automatic Mouth) into Microsoft's SAPI (Speech Application Programming Interface).
+A Windows Text-to-Speech (TTS) wrapper that ports SAM (Software Automatic Mouth) into Microsoft's SAPI (Speech Application programming Interface).
 More simply a SAM TTS on Modern Windows.

 ## What is SAM?
 SAM (Software Automatic Mouth) is a small (39 KB to 50 KB) text-to-speech program released in 1982 created by Mark Barton for early personal computers like the Commodore 64, Atari, and Apple II.